Tech1k/Tech1k/README.md

 - 🔧  CEO, CTO, and Founder of [Beyondcoin.io](https://beyondcoin.io), a cryptocurrency going beyond.
 - ⌨️  CEO of BeyondData, a low expense datacenter company.
 - ⌨️  CEO of Beyondgames, a multi-platform game studio.
+- ⌨️  Former member of the Litecoin Foundation.
 - 💡  Most recent project: [Beyondcoin](https://github.com/beyondcoin-project), a cryptocurrency that is going beyond the impossible.
 - 🌱  Currently learning Golang and Rust.